AkemiCodee/PyVault/README.md

 ### Versatility

-PyVault is not limited to Discord Webhooks.
+PyVault is not limited to Discord Webhooks / Cloudflare Worker.
 You can use the `VAULT_TOKEN_PLACEHOLDER` in any HTTP request, header, or API path.
 Wherever your application requires a hardcoded secret, simply use the placeholder, and the native interceptor will securely handle the injection and memory sanitization for you.

 ## Important Note: Placeholder Limitations
 While PyVault is highly flexible, there is one technical limitation you must keep in mind regarding where you can safely place the `VAULT_TOKEN_PLACEHOLDER`.